Ksen-Kas/blr-board/wiki/diagrams/diagrams.md

 # Diagrams Overview

-Includes links to architecture diagrams for the CORE system.
+This directory contains Mermaid diagrams for the CORE system.

-See individual files in this directory.
+- core-architecture-diagram.md
+- agents-architecture-diagram.md
+- contexts-diagram.md
+- modes-protocols-diagram.md

+Open each file on GitHub to see the rendered diagram.